nidve01/bootstrap/README-githubconfiguration.md

 ### Other Configuration Entries

 #### 4. GITHUB_ENTERPRISE_HOST:
 This is the Github entrerprise instance url to be used with qubeship.
-Qubeship will use this system as the defacto identity manager for Qubeship authentication , as well as use this for pulling the source code for builds. if this is left blank, the GITHUB_ENTERPRISE_HOST will be defaulted to https://github.com
+Qubeship will use this system as the defacto identity manager for Qubeship authentication, as well as use this for pulling the source code for builds.
+If this is left blank, the GITHUB_ENTERPRISE_HOST will be defaulted to https://github.com
 Qubeship currently supports only http(s):// .
 SSH is in pipeline.

 ```
 GITHUB_ENTERPRISE_HOST  =   # no trailing slashes , only schema://hostname
 ```
 #### 5. SYSTEM_GITHUB_ORG:
 This denotes the default system organization for Qubeship.
 All users with membership to this org will be considered admin users for that Qubeship instance.
 ![Example](https://raw.githubusercontent.com/Qubeship/bootstrap/master/GithubORG.png)

 ```